cindy-fang/shehacks9/README.md

-# Termibuddy
+# Cmdbuddy

-Termibuddy is an interactive terminal assistant that translates natural language commands into system-specific commands, and helps you execute them in your terminal.
+Cmdbuddy is an interactive terminal assistant that translates natural language commands into system-specific commands, and helps you execute them in your terminal.
 It's built using Python and the Cohere API for natural language processing.

 ---